felipecabargas/middleware/content/posts/2023-03-04-mac-setup-for-developers-2023.md

 ---

-I hope this has been helpful for you, and feel free to contact me (email me [me@felipe.codes](mailto:me@felipe.codes)) if you have any questions or suggestions to improve on this!
+I hope this has been helpful for you, and feel free to contact me (email me [me@felipe.dk](mailto:me@felipe.dk)) if you have any questions or suggestions to improve on this!